Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :smiley: Most risk identified and some risk mitigation techniques used
   * :sunglasses: Majority risk identified and mitigation techniques used
 * Software testing
-  * :disappointed: No softwares tested
+  * :disappointed: No code is tested
-  * :confused: Minimal softwares tested
+  * :confused: Minimal code is tested
-  * :neutral_face: Some softwares tested and basic recordings of quality
+  * :neutral_face: Some individual code is tested and minimal changes made to improve quality
-  * :smiley: Most softwares tested and some recordings of overall quality
+  * :smiley: Most of individuals code is tested and changes made to improve quality
-  * :sunglasses: Majority softwares tested and recordings of overall quality
+  * :sunglasses: Code is tested and changes made to improve overall quality
 * Software refactoring
   * :disappointed: No software refactoring takes place
   * :confused: Minimal changes are made to software systems